General Competition Rules

 APPLICABILITY OF SCORING SYSTEM

-The Freestyle and Toss & Catch rules and scoring described herein will be used for the AWI World Championship.
-The same scoring rules will be used at the Open Qualifiers where possible.
-In the case of an AWI event piggybacking on another, the hosting club’s rules will take precedence.
+The Freestyle and Toss and Catch rules and scoring described herein will be used for the AWI World Championship, and at the Open Qualifiers.
 Rules for any additional divisions run at the discretion of the hosting club will be determined by the hosting club.

 For the Open / Freestyle Divisions, the following scores from the FIRST round of freestyle will be used to break any ties in the order given below: